Jayden-Elliott/streamlit-server/README.md

 │   │   └── ...
 ```

-App directories and virtual environments located in other places can also be added to the server by manually providing them in `config.py`.
-However, the app to be run must still be named `app.py`.
+App directories and virtual environments located in other places or named differently can also be added to the server by manually providing them in `config.py`.

 ### Running the Server